Modern Greek literature: Greek Junta and afterwards

 Ilias Papadimitrakopoulos, Dimitris Nollas, Antonis Sourounis, Margarita Karapanou, and Maro Douka stand as some of the most significant prose writers that established themselves during the '70s.
 Papadimitrakopoulos is primarily known for his short stories, especially those in Toothpaste with Chlorophyll (1973).
 Nollas (The Fairy of Athens - 1974, Our Best Years - 1984, The Tomb near the Sea - 1992) is known for his perceptive portrayal of the Greek society over the years.
 Sourounis (The Teammates - 1977, The Dance of the Roses - 1994, Gus the Gangster - 2000) delved into the world of the gastarbeiter by combining humour with bitterness.
 Margarita Karapanou is best-known for Kassandra and the Wolf (1976), a bildungsroman that deals with authoritarianism and feminism.
 Maro Douka (Fool's Gold - 1979, The Floating City - 1983) is applauded for her prose clarity and the insightful depiction of the changes of Greek society during the past decades.

+A unique case of a writer who made his debut during the dictatorship, is Eugene Trivizas, who has been described as the most famous Greek storyteller and one of the most important authors of children's literature.
+His earliest stories are The Pirates of the Chimney and The Bull that played the Bagpipes, both published around 1968 at children's magazine.
+Other important work by Trivizas includes The Snowman and the Girl (1983), The Three Little Wolves and the Big Bad Pig (1993), The Last Black Cat (2001), and the plays The Dream of the Scarecrow (1987) and The Magical Pillows (1993).
+In 2006, Trivizas was a finalist for the international Hans Christian Andersen Award.